davidezordan/davidezordan.github.io/_posts/2018-02-25-analysing-visual-content-using-hololens-computer-vision-apis-unity-and-the-windows-mixed-reality-toolkit.md

 <img class="aligncenter size-large wp-image-8238" src="../wp-content/uploads/2018/02/03-NuGet-Microsoft.ProjectOxford.Vision-1024x673.png" alt="" width="660" height="434" />

 The test UI contains an image and two buttons: one for selecting a file using a <strong>FileOpenPicker</strong> and another for capturing a new image using the <strong>CameraCaptureUI</strong>.
 I decided to wrap these two actions in an <strong>InteractionsHelper</strong> class:
+{% highlight csharp %}
-<pre title="Interactions Helper class" class="lang:default decode:true">public class InteractionsHelper
+public class InteractionsHelper
 {
     CognitiveVisionHelper _visionHelper;